LucasP1vko/MVHUB/README.md

 <hr>

 - Creating MV-HUB started with basic sketch of idea based on resources that in my opinion was essential for users: video tutorials, specifications, downloads of configuration files and gallery.
-- Also channel for communication was essential part for this project to exist as it focused on quite small community that need to building supporting environment within.
+- Also channel for communication was essential part for this project to exist as it is focused on quite small community that need to building supporting environment within.
 - Pictures used in this project were taken used Nikon N90 by myself.
 - Color pallette was generated in <a href="https://coolors.co/">COOLORS</a> and was based on colors used on real device interface to make it strongly connected to it.
 Below you can find animation showing process of creating color pallette:
 <div align="center">